How Magic Johnson Shaped the Future: A Legacy Timeline

 In 1996, Magic Johnson was honored as one of the 50 Greatest Players in NBA History.

-In 1996, Magic Johnson was voted as one of the 50 Greatest Players of All Time by the NBA, recognizing his exceptional contributions to basketball.
+In 1996, Magic Johnson was voted as one of the 50 Greatest Players of All Time by the NBA, solidifying his legacy in basketball.

-2002: Naismith Memorial Basketball Hall of Fame Induction
+2002: Induction into the Naismith Memorial Basketball Hall of Fame

 In 2002, Magic Johnson was inducted into the Naismith Memorial Basketball Hall of Fame for his individual career.

-In 2004, ESPN named Magic Johnson's HIV announcement as the seventh-most memorable moment of the previous 25 years, highlighting its significant impact.
+In 2004, Johnson's HIV announcement was named as ESPN's seventh-most memorable moment of the previous 25 years.

-In 2006, ESPN.com rated Magic Johnson as the greatest point guard of all time, acknowledging his superior skills and influence on the game.
+In 2006, ESPN.com rated Magic Johnson the greatest point guard of all time, asserting that he might be better than Michael Jordan.

-In 2009, Magic Johnson and Larry Bird collaborated with journalist Jackie MacMullan on the non-fiction book "When the Game Was Ours", detailing their on-court rivalry and friendship.
+In 2009, Magic Johnson and Larry Bird collaborated with journalist Jackie MacMullan on a non-fiction book titled "When the Game Was Ours", detailing their on-court rivalry and friendship.

 When The Game Was Ours